JiangengDong/CoMPNetX/README.md

 - `use_reach`: Include reach paths into the expert demonstrations.
 Two kinds of paths are provided in the dataset: the path from robot's initial pose to the start pose where the robot starts to grab an object is called `reach` path, while the path from the start pose to the goal pose is called `pick_place` path.
 We train with `pick_place` path exclusively by default.

 - `use_tsr`: Predict TSR chain's virtual config as well as the robot's config.
 This flag should be set if you want a good performance, even though we do not enable it by default.

-    *Explanation*: Our constraint function is defined as a "handshake" process.
-A virtual manipulator is constructed based on the TSR chain's parameters.
-The constraint is satisfied if and only if the virtual manipulator's and the real robot's end effector overlap.
-Hence, it is as important to predict the virtual config as to predict the real config.
-(TSR chain is defined in [this paper](https://journals.sagepub.com/doi/abs/10.1177/0278364910396389?casa_token=xuKHXIFQ4aYAAAAA%3AyFdqV1u_0vnvoGhS9ofT3KzCSdCwLAIcx9yJPJxEicFPP5FpG_OwzWQy4O5nxHvkWlVbtuy535FaXJU&))

 After training, the output directory will have the following layout.